-If the executable requires more information to perform the action on the resource, the information must be stored in the CDB in the local machine.
-The executables can use CDB commands to extract information about the resource.
+If the executable requires more information to perform the action on the resource, the information must be stored in the cluster database (CDB) in the local machine.
+The executables can use cluster database commands to extract information about the resource.